rabbitmq/rabbitmq-oauth2-tutorial/README.md

 The next subsections are to explain in more detail about UAAC and how users/client/permissions are managed in UAA and in particular which users/clients we are going to create.
 You can skip them if you just want to get the environment ready.

 #### Install and Setup UAA client to interact with UAA server
-At this point, wee already have the UAA server running.
+At this point, we already have the UAA server running.
 In order to interact with it there is a convenient command-line application called `uaac`.
 To install it and get it ready run the following command:
 ```
 make install-uaac
 ```